Deck Park Tunnel

-The Papago Freeway Tunnel, better known to Phoenix residents as the Deck Park Tunnel, is a vehicular underpass built underneath Downtown Phoenix.
-It was built as part of Interstate Highway 10 in Phoenix, Arizona.
+The Dean Lindsey Memorial Tunnel, better known to Phoenix residents as the Deck Park Tunnel, is a vehicular underpass built underneath Downtown Phoenix.
+It was built as part of Interstate 10 in Phoenix, Arizona.

 Route

 The underpass extends from approximately North 3rd Avenue to North 3rd Street.
 At 2887 ft, it ranks as the 42nd longest vehicular tunnel in the United States.
 The underpass was the last section of Interstate 10 to be completed nationwide.
 There is a plaque dedicated to the commemoration of the tunnel in Margaret T. Hance Park, which sits above the structure.

 History

 Voters in Arizona voted down a similar plan to build the tunnel in 1975, after voting down a proposal for a raised highway through Downtown Phoenix in 1973.
 Plans for the Deck Park Tunnel were finally approved by voters in 1979, and construction began in 1983.

 The tunnel was opened to traffic on August 10, 1990, following a three-day open house that attracted 100,000 people.

+The tunnel was originally named the Papago Freeway Tunnel, but was renamed the Dean Lindsey Memorial Tunnel on May 7, 2024 in honor of the late civil engineer who oversaw the project.